GSA/USSM/_pages/marketplace/marketplace-commercial.md

       <div class="home-content">
          <h1>Commercial Shared Services</h1>
        <p class="commercial-text">
-      Grants QSMO-recommended commercial vendors provide award management Software as a Solution (SaaS) products aligned with the
+These commercial vendors are Grants QSMO-recommended and offer award management Software as a Solution (SaaS) products for grants management.
+For vendor-specific insights, visit Commercial Award Management IT Vendors on the  <a href="https://acquisitiongateway.gov/shared-services/resources/4216?_a%5Eg_nid=440">Acquisition Gateway</a> (Federal users only; log-in required).
-      <a href="https://ussm.gsa.gov/fibf/">Federal Integrated Business Framework (FIBF)</a> for Grants Management.
-Explore the Catalog of Market Research on the Grants QSMO’s
-      <a href="https://acquisitiongateway.gov/shared-services/resources/4216?_a%5Eg_nid=440">Acquisition Gateway</a> webpage for detailed vendor information and solutions.
     </p>
     <div class="vendors-section">
       <h2>Commercial Vendors - Award Management Systems</h2>